ag0n1k/otus-adm/01-03/readme.md

 # Working with LVM

 ### Task:
-- на имеющемся образе
+- On existing image:
 /dev/mapper/VolGroup00-LogVol00 38G 738M 37G 2% /

-- уменьшить том под / до 8G
+- decrease root / to 8G
-- выделить том под /home
+- create lvm for /home
-- выделить том под /var
+- create lvm for /var
-- /var - сделать в mirror
+- /var - mirror mode
-- /home - сделать том для снэпшотов
+- /home - snapshot tests
-- прописать монтирование в fstab
+- edit fstab
-- попробовать с разными опциями и разными файловыми системами ( на выбор)
+- look at options for filesystems
-- сгенерить файлы в /home/
+- generate files at /home/
-- снять снэпшот
+- get snapshot backup
-- удалить часть файлов
+- remove files
-- восстановится со снэпшота
+- restore from snapshot
-- залоггировать работу можно с помощью утилиты script
+- you may log work by utility `script`

-* на нашей куче дисков попробовать поставить btrfs/zfs - с кешем, снэпшотами - разметить здесь каталог /opt
+* Try btrfs/zfs on /opt - with cache and snaphosts

 ### Description: